Mendocino vacation rentals

 The best time to stay in a vacation rental in Mendocino

 If you’re looking forward to long scenic hikes, spring and summer boast the highest number of warm, sunny days, as well as wildflower blooms.
 Fall and winter can be chilly and rainy — but the cooler weather is starkly beautiful, and eminently conducive to a cozy dinner with an ocean view.
 Regardless of season, a warm coat is always a good idea in this coastal town.
 In March, Mendocino marks the return of migrating gray whales with the Mendocino Whale Festival, which includes beer and chowder tastings.
 In November, Feast Mendocino celebrates all things culinary, especially the region’s abundant mushrooms, and offers fungi-focused meals, exhibits, and tours.

-What are the top things to do in Mendocino?
+Top things to do in Mendocino

 Point Cabrillo Lighthouse Museum

 This historic lighthouse first shone for sailors navigating the Mendocino coast in 1909.
 It is remarkable for its well-restored Fresnel lens, an enormous four-sided glass light heralded at the time of its invention for how far it could be seen at sea.
 You can visit the lighthouse, as well as a restored lightkeeper's residence replete with 1930s-era furnishings.

 Mendocino Headlands State Park

 Coastal trails with dramatic views criss-cross this 347-acre greenbelt atop dramatic bluffs, which is home to marshland, coastal scrub, redwoods, and conifers.
 At the foot of the cliffs lies secluded Big River Beach, accessible by vehicle via winding, two-lane Highway 1, or on foot via bluffside trails.
 From November through April, gray whales migrate off the Mendocino coast, and the headlands provide an ideal vantage point for spotting them.